The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

 \subsection{\boldmath $Wtq$ Couplings}

-The top quark couplings with gauge bosons can be modified significantly in models with new top (or third generation) partners, such as in some extensions of the minimal supersymmetric standard model, in little Higgs models, top-color models, top seesaw, top compositeness, and others.
+The top quark couplings to gauge bosons can be modified significantly in models with new top (or third generation) partners, such as in some extensions of the minimal supersymmetric standard model, in little Higgs models, top-color models, top seesaw, top compositeness, and others.
 Testing them is therefore of utmost importance to find out whether there are other sources of electroweak symmetry breaking that are different from the standard Higgs mechanism.

-One flagship measurement is the direct measurement of the CKM matrix element $|V_{tb}|$, i.e.\ without making any model assumptions such as on the unitarity of the CKM matrix or the number of quark generations.
-An elaborate analysis of the single top quark CC DIS process at the LHeC including a detailed detector simulation using the DELPHES package~\cite{Ovyn:2009tx} shows that already at $100\,\text{fb}^{-1}$ of integrated luminosity an uncertainty of 1\% can be expected.
+One highlight at the LHeC is the direct measurement of the CKM matrix element $|V_{tb}|$.
+Such a measurement can be done without making any model assumptions, like for instance on the unitarity of the CKM matrix or the number of quark generations.
+An elaborate analysis of the single top quark CC DIS process at the LHeC, which makes use of a detailed detector simulation using the DELPHES package~\cite{Ovyn:2009tx}, shows that already at $100\,\text{fb}^{-1}$ of integrated luminosity an uncertainty of 1\% can be expected.
 This compares to a total uncertainty of 4.1\,\% of the currently most accurate result at the LHC Run-I performed by the CMS experiment~\cite{Khachatryan:2014iya}.

-The same analysis~\cite{Dutta:2013mva} can also be used to search for anomalous left- and right-handed $Wtb$ vector ($f_1^L$, $f_1^R$) and tensor ($f_2^L$, $f_2^R$) couplings analyzing the following effective Lagrangian:
+The same process is also highly sensitive to the search for anomalous left- and right-handed $Wtb$ vector ($f_1^L$, $f_1^R$) and tensor ($f_2^L$, $f_2^R$) couplings~\cite{Dutta:2013mva}.
+These are given by an effective Lagrangian,

-In the SM $f_1^L=1$ and $f_1^R= f_2^L=f_2^R=0$.
-The effect of anomalous $Wtb$ couplings is consistently evaluated in the production and the decay of the antitop quark, cf. Fig.~\ref{graphs_eh_top} (left).\footnote{Further studies of the top quark charged current coupling can be found in~\cite{Sarmiento-Alvarado:2014eha}There, a more general framework is employed using the full basis of $SU(2)_L\times U(1)$ operators, including the relevant four-fermion ones.} Using hadronic top quark decays only, the expected accuracies in a measurement of these couplings as a function of the integrated luminosity are presented in Fig.~\ref{fig_Wtb_couplings}, derived from expected 95\% C.L. limits on the cross section yields.
-The couplings can be measured with accuracies of 1\,\% for the SM $f_1^L$ coupling determining $|V_{tb}|$ (as discussed above) and of 4\,\% for $f_2^L$, 9\,\% for $f_2^R$, and 14\% for $f_1^R$ at $1\ \text{ab}^{-1}$.
+In the SM formalism $f_1^L=1$ and $f_1^R= f_2^L=f_2^R=0$.
+The effect of anomalous $Wtb$ couplings is consistently evaluated in the production and the decay of the antitop quark, cf. Fig.~\ref{graphs_eh_top} (left).\footnote{Further studies of the top quark charged current coupling can be found in~\cite{Sarmiento-Alvarado:2014eha}.
+There, a more general framework is employed using the full basis of $SU(2)_L\times U(1)$ operators, including the relevant four-fermion ones.}